Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 Optional
 ~~~~~~~~

-* Most check plugins require the ``psutil`` library.
-On RHEL-compatible systems, enable the EPEL repository (e.g. use the ``linuxfabrik.lfops.repo_epel`` role), then install ``python3-psutil``.
+* Round about 20 check plugins require the 3rd party `psutil <https://psutil.readthedocs.io/en/latest/>`_ library.
+On RHEL-compatible systems, enable the EPEL repository (for example by using the `linuxfabrik.lfops.repo_epel <https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel>`_ role), then install ``python3-psutil``.
-* Have a look at the individual requirements of each check.
+* Look at the individual requirements of each check in its README file on `GitHub <https://github.com/Linuxfabrik/monitoring-plugins>`_ or on `docs.linuxfabrik.ch <https://docs.linuxfabrik.ch/monitoring-plugins/000-check-plugins.html>`_ to identify any dependencies on additional third-party libraries.
-* To compile the plugins on Windows using Nutika, you need to install it: https://nuitka.net/doc/download.html#pypi
+* To compile the Python plugins on Windows using `Nutika <https://nuitka.net/>`_, you need to `install it first <https://nuitka.net/doc/download.html#pypi`_.

 Tags